TasSM/capp/README.md

 A performant caching microservice

 TODO:
-- plug into responder as a submodule
 - k8s config
+- V2 with in memory storage